 Designing Conversation Flows

-Functions in Pipecat Flows serve two key purposes: interfacing with external systems and advancing the conversation.
+Functions in Pipecat Flows serve two key purposes:

 Function Handlers